JackSzwergold/Writing/memories/Mr C and Mr E Buy Gold Chains on Brighton 6th Street.md

 “Wow!”
 I said, “They just bought those gold chains from the fat bookie.”
 We all looked at each other in silence, pulled away from the window and closed it.

-***

 The next day in homeroom me and my friend talked about Mr. C and Mr. E and the gold chains.
 “Should we mention we saw the in gym class?” my friend asked to which I simply responded “No.”

 Then when gym class came around, we just sat down on the gym floor and looked at Mr. C and Mr. E as they did their pre-class talk.
 They were still jerks in our eyes, but after seeing him buy those gold chains from the fat bookie somehow made them even less than the jerks we knew them to be.

-***

-*Mr. C and Mr. E Buy Gold Chains on 6th Street (c) Copyright by Jack Szwergold; written on August 31, 2019.
-This work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (CC-BY-NC-SA-4.0).*